Kumar-Saksham/CSMM-CLI/guide/detailed.md

 csmm install 1625704117
 ```

-So, you don't have to put `-m STEAM` everytime.
+So, you don't have to put `-m STEAM` every time you install something.

 Installing mods from `STEAM` or `SMODS` have no difference in their working and will not duplicate in case you install them using both methods.
 Install command always replaces the mod if previously installed.